coussej/gopcua/README.md

 # gopcua

 This package wants to provide a thin, high-level wrapper around [open62541](https://github.com/open62541/open62541), so that you can have access to some basic OPC UA client functionality from within Go.

+> NOTE: still very experimental and not properly tested.

 ## Usage